codesport/coursera-react-confusion/README.md

 https://jsonplaceholder.typicode.com/guide.html

-### Functional Components
+## Functional Components

+> JavaScript function that returns a React element, or a collection of React elements that define the view
+> Receives a “props” object as a parameter
+>
+> -Jogesh K. Muppala

-*NB:* The first letter of functional components is always capitalized.
+The first letter of functional components is always capitalized.
+Also note that:

 ```
 const  DishDetail = (props) =>{